ramzap/Playwright/Readme.md

 📎 Upload test reports as downloadable artifacts <br>

-🔄 Automatically start the mock KYC app if BASE_URL is not defined <br>
+🔄 Automatically start the  app if BASE_URL is not defined <br>

 ✅ This makes it easier to test the full flow even without a running backend.